 If we lose our relationship with any one or more of these parties, we could experience a significant delay in both identifying another comparable provider and then contracting for its services.
 We may be unable to retain an alternative provider on reasonable terms, if at all.
 Even if we locate an alternative provider, it is likely that this provider may need additional time to respond to our needs and may not provide the same type or level of service as the original provider.
-In addition, any provider that we retain will be subject to current Good Laboratory Practices ("cGLP"), current Good Manufacturing Practices ("cGMP"), or current Good Clinical Practices ("cGCP"), and similar foreign standards and we do not have control over compliance with these regulations by these providers.
-Consequently, if these practices and standards are not adhered to by these providers, the development and commercialization of our product candidates could be delayed.
+In addition, any provider that we retain will be subject to applicable FDA current Good Laboratory Practices, or cGLP, current Good Manufacturing Practices, or cGMP and current Good Clinical Practices, or cGCP, and comparable foreign standards.
+We do not have control over compliance with these regulations by these providers.
+Consequently, if these practices and standards are not adhered to by these providers, the development and commercialization of our product candidates could be delayed., and our business, financial condition and results of operations could be materially adversely affected.